Calendar No. 514

 To establish the National Criminal Justice Commission.

-There is established a commission to be known as the ‘National Criminal Justice Commission’ (referred to in this Act as the ‘Commission’).
+established a commission to be known as the

 The Commission shall undertake a comprehensive review of the criminal justice system, encompassing current Federal, State, local, and tribal criminal justice policies and practices, and make reform recommendations for the President, Congress, State, local, and tribal governments.